Javier Eduardo López

-Javier Eduardo López Ramírez (born 17 September 1994), also known as "La Chofis", is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Pachuca.
+Javier Eduardo López Ramírez (born 17 September 1994), also known as "La Chofis", is a Mexican professional footballer who plays as an attacking midfielder.

 Club career

 Youth career

 López started his youth career in the soccer academy Centro de Sinergia Futbolística (CESIFUT) based in Lerdo, Durango.

 Guadalajara

-López made his professional debut on 24 February 2013 against León.
+López made his professional debut on 24 February 2013, against León.

 Following an injury that left him out for a couple of weeks, he scored his first Liga MX goals against Monterrey on 19 March 2016, scoring a brace.
-In January 2019 López had an operation on his knee.
+He won a championship with Guadalajara on 28 May 2017.
+In January 2019, López had an operation on his knee.
 He returned in late March during a friendly game against Zacatepec in a 2–0 win with Lopez scoring the first goal.

 On 5 November 2020, López was suspended by Guadalajara due to an allegation of sexual abuse made against teammate Dieter Villalpando at a party that was also attended by López and three other teammates.